The Clear Edge

 The Executive Summary

-Founders at $80K–$100K/month quietly burn 600–800 hours a year keeping low-margin service tiers alive, while a 72-hour elimination sequence turns that same capacity into higher-rate work and net revenue gains.
+Founders at $80K–$100K/month quietly burn 600–800 hours a year on low-margin service tiers while a 72-hour elimination sequence redirects that same capacity to higher-rate work.

-Who this is for: Founders and operators at $80K–$100K/month running multiple service tiers, working 45–55 hour weeks, and feeling permanently at capacity while legacy or “filler” tiers drag down their effective hourly rate.
+• Who this is for: Founders and operators at $80K–$100K/month running multiple tiers, working 45–55 hours weekly, and stuck at capacity while legacy tiers drag down effective hourly rate.

-Time to implement: Block 8 hours over 72 hours for the full elimination sequence, then 6–8 hours weekly for 8 weeks to refill freed capacity with premium clients and lock in the new, higher effective rate.
+• Time to implement: Block 8 hours over 72 hours for the elimination sequence, then 6–8 hours weekly for 8 weeks to refill freed capacity with premium clients.

 Written by Nour Boustani for $80K–$120K/month founders who want to cut bleeding tiers and raise revenue per hour without blowing up client relationships or taking a six-month revenue hit.

-Here’s what that fear costs in real numbers.
+Here’s what that fear of cutting a tier costs him in real numbers.

 Current state: